Loaye/data-structures/README.md

 #### Pop
 * The *pop()* method removes a new Node off the top of the stack.
 This stack uses FILO, which is First In Last Out.
-The Time Complexity for this method is 0(1).
-Time is constant because you do not have to iterate through the list.

 * Time Complexity = O(1)